brooklynrail/brooklynrail-platform/content/people/zoe-tuck.md

 name: Zoe Tuck
 first_name: Zoe
 last_name: Tuck
-short_bio: Poet **Zoe Tuck** was born in Texas, became a person in California, and now lives in Northampton, MA, where she is building the [Threshold Academy,](https://www.zoetuck.com/threshold-academy) a future bookstore and nontraditional educational and performance space.
-She co-curates the *But Also* house reading series, co-edits *Hot Pink Magazine*, and works at Belladonna* Collaborative and *Tripwire Journal*.
-She has been teaching a series of classes on friendship literature through Liminal Lab.
-Zoe is the author of *Soft Investigations* (Daisy Mayhem Books, 2019) and *Terror Matrix* (Timeless, Infinite Light, 2014).
-She blogs about books, writes poems, and is working on an autobiographical novel.
+short_bio: "**Zoe Tuck** was born in Texas, became a person in California, and now lives in Massachusetts.
+She is the author of _Terror Matrix_ (Timeless, Infinite Light) and the chapbooks \"Vape Cloud of Unknowing\" (Belladonna*) and the \"The Book of Bella\" (DoubleCross Press), the latter of which is bound in a dos-a-dos edition with Emily Hunerwadel's \"Peach Woman\".
+In addition to teaching private creative writing and literature classes, Zoe is the co-host of the Northampton-based _But Also_ reading series with Britt Billmeyer-Finn and the co-editor of Hot Pink Magazine with Emily Bark Brown.
+  Since 2019, she has been an active member of the Belladonna* Collaborative, where she has co-curated both the Close Distances and the In-Flux reading series."
 portraits:
   - media: 2021/12/zoe-tuck
 website: https://www.zoetuck.com/